 (Jason running through Zoo.
 All the animals are wearing hats.)

-nor was the kids playground.
+nor the kids’ playground.

 (Same, kids watching him as he passes.)

-Soon enough the hat police, had Jason caught and bound.
+Soon enough, the hat police, had Jason caught and bound.

 (Jason, head lowered, hands behind his back, being lead away by one policeman with too big police hat.
 The other, with a tiny hat, is holding the sniffer hounds, who have Sherlock Holmes hats on.)

-Jason was dragged before the Judge, “A fair lady,” they all said.
+He was dragged before the Judge, “A fair lady,” they all said.

 (Jason in the middle of a big hat-wearing crowd, perturbed, pointing to Judge, who is up high, holding the judge’s gravel, wearing a white wig with three hats on top of each other.)